 Everyone likes saving money, but not everyone knows how to.
 Well, preventing hearing loss can save billions of dollars globally if measures are earnestly implemented—that’s right, millions, but with a “B.” Combating hearing loss as soon as possible not only improves the lives of individuals but also benefits society at large.
 I implore you to advocate for hearing loss prevention policies and to protect your precious lobes.

-Editor’s note: this article was updated on June 29, 2021, to add a contents menu and address an FAQ about how to comfortably wear earbuds.
+Editor’s note: this article was updated on August 31, 2021, to add information about hearing aids and volume limiters.

 What is hearing loss?

 Hearing loss is a catch-all term to describe three major types of hearing loss: sensorineural hearing loss (SNHL), conductive hearing loss, and mixed hearing loss.
 SNHL stands as the most ubiquitous variety, and results from damage to the little hair follicles on the inner ear and nerve pathways.
 It also happens to be the type of impairment that noise-induced hearing loss (NIHL) is categorized under.
 Those suffering from this type of hearing damage report difficulty perceiving soft, high-frequency sounds.
 Unfortunately, this common type of auditory damage can’t be remedied with medication or surgery, but may be assuaged with hearing aids.
 According to the American Speech-Language-Hearing Association ASHA audiologist Paul Farrell,

 … [risk factors] include the noise conditions in which a person is exposed, how long you are exposed, biological factors, like gender, age, race/ethnicity, genetics and general health issues that can influence susceptibility to the effects of noise.

 Can hearing loss hinder social and emotional wellbeing?